 • Wüsthof Two Piece Prep Set (Knives) – This is the knife set that I use most often and I can’t say enough great things about these high-quality knives.

-• Small Food Processor – I love this mini food processor for whipping up salad dressings, dips and sauces.
+• Small Food Processor – This mini food processor is great for whipping up salad dressings, dips and sauces.

 tacos made with seared salmon and Avocado Crema